 If you have a household employee, you may need to pay state and federal employment taxes.
 Which forms do you need to file for your household employees?
 Is your maid, housekeeper, or babysitter covered by the rules?
 This Financial Guide provides the answers to these and other questions.
 Table of Contents

-This Financial Guide will help you decide whether you have a "household employee," as defined by the IRS, and, if you do, whether you need to pay federal employment taxes.
-It explains the rules for determining, paying, and reporting Social Security tax, Medicare tax, federal unemployment tax, federal income tax withholding, and state unemployment tax for your household employee.
+This Financial Guide will help you determine whether you have a "household employee," as defined by the IRS, and, if you do, whether you need to pay federal employment taxes.
+It explains the rules for determining, paying, and reporting Social Security tax, Medicare tax, federal unemployment tax under the Federal Unemployment Tax Act (FUTA tax), federal income tax withholding, and state unemployment tax for your household employee.
 It also explains what records you need to keep.
 In addition, it provides you with the information you need to find out whether you need to pay state unemployment tax for your household employee.
-While many people disregard the need to pay taxes on household employees, they do so at the risk of stiff tax penalties.As you will see below, these rules are quite complex and professional tax guidance is highly recommended.
-A basic familiarity with these rules will make it easier to work with your tax advisor, saving you time, reducing tax costs, and avoiding tax penalties and interest charges.
-Who is a Household Employee?The "nanny tax" rules apply to you only if (1) you pay someone for household work and (2) that worker is your employee.
+While many people disregard the need to pay taxes on household employees, they do so at the risk of stiff tax penalties.
+As you will see below, these rules are complex and professional tax guidance is highly recommended.
+A basic familiarity with these rules will make it easier to work with your tax advisor, which, in turn will save you time, potentially reduce tax cost and help avoid incurring penalties and interest.
+Who Is a Household Employee?The "nanny tax" rules apply to you only if (1) you pay someone for household work and (2) that worker is your employee.

 How Do You Verify That an Employee Can Legally Work in the United States?It is unlawful for you to knowingly hire or continue to employ a person who cannot legally work in the United States.
-When you hire a household employee to work for you on a regular basis, he or she must complete USCIS Form I-9 Employment Eligibility Verification.
+When you hire a household employee to work for you on a regular basis, he or she must complete USCIS Form I-9, Employment Eligibility Verification.
 It is your responsibility to verify that the employee is either a U.S. citizen or an alien who can legally work and then complete the employer part of the form.
 Keep the completed form for your records.
 Do not return the form to the U.S. Citizenship and Immigration Services (USCIS).
 Two copies of Form I-9 are contained in the UCIS Employer Handbook.
-Visit the USCIS website http://www.uscis.gov or call 800-767-1833 to order the handbook, additional copies of the form, or to get more information.
-Do You Need to Pay Employment Taxes?If you have a household employee, you may need to withhold and pay Social Security and Medicare taxes, or you may need to pay federal unemployment tax, or you may need to do both.
+Visit the USCIS website or call 800-767-1833 to order the handbook, additional copies of the form, or to get more information.
+Do You Need to Pay Employment Taxes?If you have a household employee, you may need to withhold and pay Social Security and Medicare taxes, or you may need to pay FUTA tax, or you may need to do both.
 To find out, read the table below.

 State Unemployment TaxesTo find out whether you need to pay state unemployment tax for your household employee contact your state unemployment tax agency.
 You'll also need to determine whether you need to pay or collect other state employment taxes or carry workers' compensation insurance.

-Social Security And Medicare Taxes
+Social Security and Medicare Taxes

-Federal Unemployment (FUTA) TaxThe federal unemployment tax is part of the federal and state program under the Federal Unemployment Tax Act (FUTA) that pays unemployment compensation to workers who lose their jobs.
-Like most employers, you may owe both the federal unemployment tax (the FUTA tax) and a state unemployment tax.
+Federal Unemployment Tax (FUTA Tax)The FUTA tax is part of the federal and state program under the Federal Unemployment Tax Act (FUTA) that pays unemployment compensation to workers who lose their jobs.
+Like most employers, you may owe both the FUTA tax and a state unemployment tax.
 Or, you may owe only the FUTA tax or only the state unemployment tax.
 To find out whether you will owe state unemployment tax, contact your state's unemployment tax agency.
 See the list of state unemployment agencies at the end of this Guide for the address.
 The FUTA tax is 6.0% of your employee's FUTA wages.
 However, you may be able to take a credit of up to 5.4% against the FUTA tax, resulting in a net tax rate of 0.6%.
-Your credit for 2012 is limited unless you pay all the required contributions for 2012 to your state unemployment fund by April 15, 2013.
-The credit you can take for any contributions for 2012 that you pay after April 15, 2013, is limited to 90% of the credit that would have been allowable if the contributions were paid by April 15, 2013.
+Your credit for the year is limited unless you pay all the required contributions for the year to your state unemployment fund by April 15 of the following year (or, if the 15th falls on a weekend or applicable holiday, the next business day).
+The credit you can take for any contributions for the year that you pay after the April deadline is limited to 90% of the credit that would have been allowable if the contributions were paid on or before the deadline.
+The 5.4% credit is reduced for wages paid in a credit reduction state.
+See the Instructions for Schedule H (Form 1040).

 Do You Need to Withhold Federal Income Tax?You are not required to withhold federal income tax from wages you pay a household employee.
 You should withhold federal income tax only if your household employee asks you to withhold it and you agree.
 The employee must give you a completed Form W-4, Employee's Withholding Allowance Certificate.
 If you agree to withhold federal income tax, you are responsible for paying it to the IRS.
 WagesYou figure federal income tax withholding on both cash and non-cash wages you pay.
 Measure wages you pay in any form other than cash by the value of the non-cash item.
 Do not count as wages any of the following items:

-Form W-2A separate 2012 Form W-2, Wage and Tax Statement, must be filed for each household employee to whom you pay:
+Form W-2A separate Form W-2, Wage and Tax Statement, must be filed for each household employee to whom you pay:

-File Schedule H with your 2012 federal income tax return by April 15, 2013.
-If you get an extension to file your return, the extension will also apply to your Schedule H. If you are not required to file a 2012 tax return, you must file Schedule H by itself.
+File Schedule H with your federal income tax return by the April filing deadline.
+If you get an extension to file your return, the extension will also apply to your Schedule H. If you are not required to file a tax return, you must file Schedule H by itself.
 See the Schedule H instructions for details.
 Business Employment Tax ReturnsDo not use Schedule H (Form 1040) if you choose to pay the employment taxes for your household employee with business or farm employment taxes.
-Instead, include the Social Security, Medicare, and withheld federal income taxes for the employee on the Forms 941, Employer's Quarterly Federal Tax Return, that you file for your business or on the Form 943, Employer's Annual Tax Return for Agricultural Employees, that you file for your farm.
-Include the FUTA tax for the employee on your Form 940 (or 940-EZ), Employer's Annual Federal Unemployment (FUTA) Tax Return.
+Instead, include the Social Security, Medicare, and withheld federal income taxes for the employee on the Forms 941, Employer's Quarterly Federal Tax Return, that you file for your business or on Form 943, Employer's Annual Tax Return for Agricultural Employees, that you file for your farm.
+Include the FUTA tax for the employee on your Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return.
 If you report the employment taxes for your household employee on Form 941 or Form 943, file Form W-2 for the employee with the Forms W-2 and Form W-3 for your business or farm employees.
 What Records Must You Keep?Keep your copies of Schedule H or other employment tax forms you file and related Forms W-2, W-3, W-4, and W-5.
 You must also keep records to support the information you enter on the forms you file.
 If you are required to file Form W-2, you will need to keep a record of your employee's name, address, and Social Security number.
-Wage And Tax RecordsOn each payday you should record the date and amounts of:
+Wage and Tax RecordsOn each payday you should record the date and amounts of:

 Employee's Social Security NumberYou must keep a record of your employee's name and Social Security number exactly as they appear on his or her Social Security card if you pay the employee:

 You must ask for your employee's Social Security number no later than the first day on which you pay the wages.
 You may wish to ask for it when you hire your employee.
 An employee who does not have a Social Security number must apply for one on Form SS-5, Application for a Social Security Card.
 An employee who has lost his or her Social Security card or whose name is not correctly shown on the card should apply for a new card.
-Employees may get Form SS-5 from any Social Security Administration office or by calling l-800-772-1213.
+Employees may get Form SS-5 from any Social Security Administration office or by visiting ssa.gov.
 How Long To Keep RecordsKeep your employment tax records for at least four years after the due date of the return on which you report the taxes or the date the taxes were paid, whichever is later.
-State Unemployment Tax AgenciesAlabama Alaska Arizona Arkansas California Colorado Connecticut Delaware District of Columbia Florida Georgia Hawaii Idaho Illinois Indiana Iowa Kansas Kentucky Louisiana Maine Maryland Massachusetts Michigan Minnesota Mississippi Missouri Montana Nebraska Nevada New Hampshire New Jersey New Mexico New York North Carolina North Dakota Ohio Oklahoma Oregon Pennsylvania Puerto Rico Rhode Island South Carolina South Dakota Tennessee Texas Utah Vermont Virgin Islands Virginia Washington West Virginia Wisconsin Wyoming Household Employers ChecklistYou may need to do the following things when you have a household employee: When you hire a household employee:
+State Unemployment Tax AgenciesAlabama Alaska Arizona Arkansas California Colorado Connecticut Delaware District of Columbia Florida Georgia Hawaii Idaho Illinois Indiana Iowa Kansas Kentucky Louisiana Maine Maryland Massachusetts Michigan Minnesota Mississippi Missouri Montana Nebraska Nevada New Hampshire New Jersey New Mexico New York North Carolina North Dakota Ohio Oklahoma Oregon Pennsylvania Puerto Rico Rhode Island South Carolina South Dakota Tennessee Texas Utah Vermont Virgin Islands Virginia Washington West Virginia Wisconsin Wyoming Household Employers ChecklistYou may need to do the following things when you have a household employee:

 When you pay your household employee:

-By January 31, 2012:
+By January 31:

-By April 15, 2012:
+By April 15:

 Life Events Getting Married Getting Married (or Divorced): Some Financial Guidelines Getting Married: Frequently Asked Questions Life Insurance: How Much and What Kind To Buy Life Insurance: Frequently Asked Questions Life Insurance Need Estimator Home Budget Analyzer Becoming a Parent Becoming a Parent: The Financial Considerations Raising a Child: Frequently Asked Questions Mortgage Refinance Analyzer Mortgage Reduction Analyzer Advanced Charity Techniques: Maximizing Your Deduction Estate Planning Calculator Annuities: Frequently Asked Questions Homeowner's Insurance: How To Get The Best Coverage and Value Credit Cards: Frequently Asked Questions Mortgage Comparison Calculator: 15 years vs. 30 years Mortgage Points Evaluator IRA's: Frequently Asked Questions Long-Term Care Insurance: Frequently Asked Questions Planning Your Estate Estate Planning: How To Get Started Savings After Inflation and Taxes Calculator Post-Mortem Letter: How To Prepare It and What To Include Disability Insurance: What To Look For Loan Amortization Calculator Our Personal Financial Planning Service Coping with Death of a Loved One Life Insurance: Frequently Asked Questions Our Bank Financing Service Annuities: How They Work and When You Should Use Them Credit Card Pay Off Calculator Making Charitable Contributions Homeowner's Insurance: Frequently Asked Questions Charitable Contributions: How To Give Wisely Life Insurance Need Estimator Social Security Benefits Estimator Roth IRA Transfer Evaluator Credit Card Pay Off Calculator Charitable Contributions: Frequently Asked Questions Getting Married: Frequently Asked Questions Mortgage Comparison: 15 years vs. 30 years Death of a Spouse: Financial Steps You Should Take Car Insurance: Frequently Asked Questions Getting a Loan: Frequently Asked Questions Life Insurance: Frequently Asked Questions Getting Divorced: Frequently Asked Questions Life Insurance: How Much and What Kind To Buy Coping with Major Illness Long-Term Care Insurance: How To Get The Best Deal What Records You Must Keep Relating To Your Charitable Contributions Disability Insurance: What To Look For Financial Trouble: Frequently Asked Questions Loan Amortization Calculator Traditional IRA Calculator Improving Your Credit Car Insurance: 10 Cost-Cutters To Save You Money Death of a Loved One: Frequently Asked Questions Retirement Planner Funerals: What To Do At This Stressful Time Credit Cards: How To Choose - And Use - Them Wisely Saving Money: 10 Major Ways To Increase Your Nest Egg Home Budget Analyzer Your Retirement Plan: How To Get Started Post-Mortem Letter: How To Prepare It and What To Include Your Pension: What You're Entitled To Traditional Vs Roth IRAs: Frequently Asked Questions Variable Annuity Calculator Credit Rating: Frequently Asked Questions Reverse Mortgages: How They Can Enhance Your Retirement Mortgage Points Evaluator Tap Your Retirement Money Early and Minimize Penalties Retirement Assets: Frequently Asked Questions Retirement Plan Distributions: When To Take Them Saving For College: Frequently Asked Questions Getting a Loan: Frequently Asked Questions Roll-Down Your Credit Card Debt Calculator Car Insurance: Frequently Asked Questions Loan Questions Answered Roth IRAs: How They Work and How To Use Them Our Personal Financial Planning Service Car Loan Analyzer Life Insurance: How Much and What Kind To Buy Dealing with Your Bank Avoiding Scams: Frequently Asked Questions Roth IRA Calculator Car Loan Vs. Home Equity Loan Calculator Car Loan Analyzer Retirement Plan Distributions: How To Take Them Document Locator System: A Handy Aid For Keeping Track of Your Records IRAs: Frequently Asked Questions E-Shopping Tips: Things You Should Know Before You Go CyberShopping Handling Other Situations: Frequently Asked Questions Credit Reports: What You Should Know - And Do - About Yours Buying Insurance Annuities: Frequently Asked Questions Financing Questions Answered Become a Millionaire Calculator College Savings Planner Commercial Loan Calculator Bank Accounts: What To Look and Ask For Disability Insurance: Frequently Asked Questions Mortgages: Frequently Asked Questions Required Minimum Distribution Calculator Developing a Financial Plan Your Financial Plan: Getting Started On a Secure Future Variable Annuity Calculator Budgeting: How To Prepare a Workable Plan Developing a Financial Plan: Frequently Asked Questions "Nanny Tax" Rules: Frequently Asked Questions Investment Options: Frequently Asked Questions Which Moving Expenses Are Deductible?
 Traditional IRA Calculator Credit Reports: Frequently Asked Questions Choosing A Professional Car Lease Vs. Buy Analyzer Traditional Vs Roth IRAs: Frequently Asked Questions Buying & Selling A Home Bank Accounts: Frequently Asked Questions Home Mortgage Interest Deductions ATM Transactions: Frequently Asked Questions Our Bank Financing Service Life Insurance Need Estimator Mortgage Lock-Ins: Questions To Ask Investment Options: Frequently Asked Questions Applying For a Loan: How To Get The Best Loan At The Lowest Cost Merchant Credit Card Abuses: What They Cannot Ask You To Do Lawyers: How To Choose The Right One Annuities: How They Work and When You Should Use Them Retirement Plan Distributions: When To Take Them Selling Your Home: How To Minimize the Tax On the Gain Your Credit Card Rights: What To Do If You Have a Problem Getting Out of Financial Trouble: Steps You Can Take Financial Trouble: Frequently Asked Questions Credit Rating: Frequently Asked Questions Loan Questions: Frequently Asked Questions Loans: Frequently Asked Questions Mortgage Refinance Analyzer Retirement Plan Distributions: When To Take Them Getting a Loan Roth IRA Calculator The Deductibility of Points HMOs: How To Choose - And Deal With - Them Getting Married (Or Divorced): Some Financial Guidelines Are You Getting Good Financial Advice?
 Roth IRA Transfer Evaluator Getting Out of Financial Trouble: Steps You Can Take Preparing For College Choosing a Professional: Frequently Asked Questions Disability Insurance: Frequently Asked Questions Mortgage Alternatives: How To Choose The Right One Disability Benefits: How To Get All You're Entitled To Wills: Frequently Asked Questions Disability Benefits: How To Get All You're Entitled To Charitable Deductions: Frequently Asked Questions Disability Benefits: Frequently Asked Questions Long-Term Care Insurance: How To Get The Best Deal Developing a Financial Plan: Frequently Asked Questions Long-Term Care Insurance: Frequently Asked Questions Car Loan Vs. Home Equity Loan Calculator Refinancing Your Mortgage: When and How Retirement Plan Distributions: How To Take Them Refinancing Your Mortgage: When and How To Do It Survivor Benefits: A Guide To This Often Overlooked Insurance Add-On Fraudulent Charities: How To Protect Yourself Selling Your Home: How To Do It Effectively Retirement Plan Distributions: Frequently Asked Questions Home Equity Loans: How To Shop For The One That Is Best For You Avoiding Scams Annuities: Frequently Asked Questions Social Security Benefits: Frequently Asked Questions Commercial Loan Calculator Retirement Plan Distributions: How To Take Them Loan Comparison Calculator Loan Amortization Calculator Become a Millionaire Calculator Mortgage Alternatives: How To Choose The Right One Roth IRAs: How They Work and How To Use Them Mortgage Qualifier Calculator 10 Retirement Saving Tips Home Budget Analyzer Retirement Assets: Frequently Asked Questions Debt Consolidation Financial Calculator Required Minimum Distribution Calculator Social Security Benefits: Frequently Asked Questions Social Security Benefits: How To Get The Maximum Amount Social Security Benefits: Frequently Asked Questions Should You Count On Social Security Social Security Benefits Estimator Mortgage Reduction Analyzer Annuities: How They Work and When You Should Use Them Recordkeeping Guide: How Long You Should Retain Your Records Higher Education Costs: How To Get The Best Tax Treatment Living Trusts: Frequently Asked Questions Buying a Home: What To Do and How To Do It Con Artists: How To Spot and Stop Them Retirement Plan Distributions: Frequently Asked Questions Roth IRAs: How They Work and How To Use Them Tax Benefits of Higher Education: Frequently Asked Questions The "SIMPLE" Plan: A Retirement Plan for the Really Small Business Fraudulent Charities: How To Protect Yourself Selling Your Home: Frequently Asked Questions Our Estate Planning Service Your Child's Education: How To Finance It Disability Benefits: Frequently Asked Questions Buying & Maintaining A Car Buying a Home: Frequently Asked Questions Checkbook Balancer Handling Other Situations Your Next Car: Should You Buy Or Lease?
 Your Child's Education: How To Finance It Buying or Leasing Your Next Car: Frequently Asked Questions Car Lease Vs. Buy Analyzer Cost of Delaying Savings Calculator Car Insurance: 10 Cost-Cutters To Save You Money Charitable Contributions of Property: Maximizing the Deduction Social Security Benefits: How To Get The Maximum Amount Retirement Planner Cost of Delaying Savings Calculator Homeowner's Insurance: How To Get The Best Coverage and Value Credit Reports: Frequently Asked Questions Saving For College: Frequently Asked Questions Social Security Benefits: How To Get The Maximum Amount Your Estate and Taxes: Frequently Asked Questions Planning For Retirement Homeowner Insurance: Frequently Asked Questions Life Insurance: How Much and What Kind To Buy Accelerate Debt Payoff Calculator Our Personal Financial Planning Service Planning For Your Move: Frequently Asked Questions Loan Comparison Calculator The Deduction For Real Estate Taxes Mortgage Qualification Calculator Getting Divorced or Becoming Widowed Improving Your Retirement Variable Annuity Calculator Become a Millionaire Calculator |